XervoIO/ghost-buster/README.md

     $ cd /path/to/ghost
     $ ghost-buster [options]

     --version                print ghost-buster version and exit
+    -l, --local [path]       Pushing Local blog at [path]instead of syncing with cloud storage

 ## Examples
-Convert the Ghost app in the current directory
+1. Convert the Ghost app in the current directory

     $ ghost-buster

+This will save your blog on the [Modulus](http://modulus.io) cloud storage.
+One MUST update their blog live.
+Updating your blog locally will do nothing.

+2. Convert the Ghost app in the current directory

+    $ ghost-buster -l content/data/ghost.db

+This will deploy the blog specified by [path].
+One MUST update their blog locally.
+Updating live will not do anything because the blog will be overwritten by local copy on deployment.

 ## Support